Senegal bushbaby: Predation by chimpanzees

-A recent study of the Western chimpanzee has revealed that local chimps hunt the Senegal bushbaby using fashioned spears.
-During the study it was observed that the chimps searched for hollows where a bushbaby might reasonably be expected to sleep.
-Once such a roost was found, the chimps broke a branch from a nearby tree and sharpened the end using their teeth.
+A 2007 study of the Western chimpanzee in Täi forest, Ivory Coast, revealed that local females, young males, young females and infants chimps hunt the Senegal bushbaby using fashioned spears.
+When a bushbaby roost was found, the chimps broke a branch from a nearby tree and sharpened the end using their teeth.
 They would then rapidly and repeatedly stab into the roost.
-After a period of stabbing, they removed the wooden spear and tasted or smelled the tip, presumably seeking blood.
-Once success was confirmed in such a manner they reached into or smashed the roost, retrieved the body of the bushbaby and ate it.
+After successly killing the bushbaby they reached into or smashed the roost, retrieved the body of the bushbaby and ate it.
+This method was observed to be successful only once in five attempts for a young female.

-Though this method has been observed to be successful once in twenty-two attempts, it is more energy efficient than the traditional method of chasing the small mammals and cracking their skulls on a nearby rock.

 Subspecies

 There are four subspecies of the Senegal bushbaby: